Website traffic comparison tools!

 1.AdClarity: This is a leading social media and competitor intelligence solution for digital media.
 It allows you to examine which campaigns, creatives and traffic sources are working most effectively for your competitors.
 If you want to identify which publishers your competitors advertise with, the creatives used and landing pages they are sending visitors to AdClarity can provide you with this information.

-2. Alexa: An easy-to-use tool for obtaining web traffic metrics, top sites lists, site demographics and other data from websites with reasonable traffic volumes.
+2. Alexa: An easy-to-use tool to track competitor website traffic which allows you to monitor key web traffic metrics, top sites lists, site demographics and other data from websites with reasonable traffic volumes.
 The free service provides competitor data including traffic metrics, top sites in the sector and visitor demographics.

 The APIs can be integrated to allow you to validate your own analytics.